Struggling with timestamp column mismatch during DB migration using DMS

-My name is Ohara, and I work in the Service Reliability Group (SRG) of the Media Headquarters.
+My name is Ohara and I work in the Service Reliability Group (SRG) of the Media Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 This article explains the timestamp-type time discrepancy problem that occurred during database migration using DMS and how to deal with it.

-Time Difference - Beginning
+Time Difference - Origin

 All servers use row-based replication and the timezone is set to Asia/Tokyo (UTC+9).

-serverTime Data
+serverTime data

 on-prem Source10:00:00